 Crèches are usually managed by a local authority (municipality, departmental services, etc.) or by a private manager (such as an association), and all are supervised by the regional maternal and child protection service (Service de protection maternelle et infantile – PMI), ensuring a high standard of care.

-Crèches are run by multidisciplinary teams including a director and other professionals, such as nursery nurses, doctors, education specialists for young children, etc. The ratio of kids to professionals is capped at five for babies and eight for toddlers and up.
+Crèches are run by multidisciplinary teams.
+They include a director and other professionals, such as nursery nurses, doctors, education specialists for young children, etc. The ratio of kids to professionals is capped at five for babies and eight for toddlers and up.

 Types of crèche